Clinton Portis and two other former NFL players plead guilty in multimillion-dollar health care fraud scheme - KVIA

 McCune, the third defendant, pleaded guilty to all charges against him on the second day of trial.

+“Mr. Vanover has accepted his responsibility in this case and will face whatever punishment the Court imposes,” his lawyer, Jeff Darling, told CNN.
+“He is ready to get this ordeal behind him and deal with his own health issues and moving on with his life.”

-CNN has reached out to the attorneys for the three men but has not received any responses.
+CNN has reached out to the attorneys for the other men but has not received a response.

 How the scheme allegedly worked